-- Take 1 tsp ghee in the karahi and fry melon seeds, chironji and poppy seeds until browned.
+- Take 1 teaspoon ghee in the karahi and fry melon seeds, chironji and poppy seeds until browned.

 - Drain out in the plate.

-- Take 1 tbsp ghee in the same karahi and roast the coconut until browned.
+- Take 1 tablespoon ghee in the same karahi and roast the coconut until browned.

 - Drain out in the plate.

-- Take 1 tsp ghee in the karahi and fry almonds and cashew nuts until browned.
+- Take 1 teaspoon ghee in the karahi and fry almonds and cashew nuts until browned.

 - Drain out in the plate.

-- Take 2 tbsp ghee in the karahi and fry the gond until browned.
+- Take 2 tablespoon ghee in the karahi and fry the gond until browned.

 - Take out in a mortar and crush with a pestle to make a coarse powder.